CV for Michael C. Hughes

 • Taught core principles of machine learning to 95 students

-• Course format: 3 open-ended projects, 5 homeworks (conceptual and code questions), and 5 quizzes
+• Format: 3 open-ended projects, 5 homeworks (conceptual and code questions), and 5 quizzes

 • Tufts CS Dept.